 The Importance Of Determining Soil Type:

 Knowing what soil consists of is the first step to understanding your lawn.
 Soil has a big impact on whether your grass grows into a healthy lawn.
 Soil is made up of particles, water, and air.
-The particles are from the weathering of what ever rocks are found in your area.
+The particles are from the weathering of whatever rocks are found in your area.
 This is where sand, loam, and clay become a factor.
-The type of lawn soil that most people lean toward is a loam soil.
+The type of lawn soil that most people lean toward is loam soil.
 Loam soil consists of basically equal amounts of sand, clay, and organic material.
-This soil is perfect for absorbing those all important nutrients and moisture.
+This soil is perfect for absorbing those all-important nutrients and moisture.
 Clay is probably one of the hardest soils to overcome.
-Maintaining a clay based soil can be difficult because it often dries out and hardens, making it almost impossible for the grass roots to push through.
+Maintaining clay-based soil can be difficult because it often dries out and hardens, making it almost impossible for the grassroots to push through.